 There are three options available to treat a dog’s broken tooth.

 A fractured tooth in dogs is no easy thing for both the owner and the dog.
-That is why dog owners should try to prevent this from happening in the first place, but when it does happen, it’s important to deal with it immediately.
+That is why dog owners should try to prevent this from happening in the first place, but when it does happen, it’s important to deal with the dental concern immediately.